A massive list of all the best and most essential accessories for the very customizable Fujifilm X-Pro3.

 VKO Wood Soft Shutter

-VKO has a few nice designs for their soft shutters in wood.
-You can mix and match these with your other accessories to really stylize your camera.
-They have two styles available as concave or convex in several different colors.
+VKO has a few nice wood soft shutter designs.
+Mix and match these with your other accessories to stylize your camera.
+Two styles are available: concave or convex, in several different colors.
 These also include the rubber washer. |

 Fujifilm X-Pro 3 Cases